etano/whiplash/docker/deployments/README.md

               ... network ...

                      ^
                 workstation

-- Local.all: a fully local deployment of the database
+- Local.all: a fully local deployment

          --------------------------------
         |                                |